-On that note, this song is possibly one of the biggest musical Tear Jerkers in the entire series.
+- On that note, this song is possibly one of the biggest musical Tear Jerkers in the entire series.
 It perfectly captures that feeling you get when you realise Athena has been a Stepford Smiler all along, or at least during case 4.

 Phoenix: (............Thatta girl, Athena.
 It's good to see you finally let your tears out.)

 - Heck, just the fact that, in a first for the series, there isn't a single Asshole Victim to be found among the murder victims of the game, all of them were genuinely nice people.
 Meaning this is possibly one of the saddest games in the series when you think about it.
 To wit:

 - Candice Arme was a dutiful police officer who was suddenly murdered trying to stop Tonate from stealing the bomb evidence.

 - Rex Kyubi tried to protect a village secret and stay friends with Tenma, it was also implied that L'Belle threatened his hospitalized wife.

 - Constance Courte tried to teach her students that fair play in court was the only way and fought against Professor Means' philosophy.
 She was murdered by Means over bribery.
 As a mentor to Klavier, she falls into Too Good for This Sinful Earth territory, especially with the atmosphere of Themis ensnared by Means' grip, being the sole voice of reason.